Solar energy from the sun is about a 1000 W/m2 at the top of the Earth’s atmosphere. How can we capture that energy?

 • More labor for the construction.

-Once installed, the mechanisms need to be maintained.
-Grease the bearings, fix things that break, etc. Mowing the grass under the panels may be needed — remember shading the cells.
+Once installed, the mechanisms need to be maintained: grease the bearings, fix things that break, etc. Mowing the grass under the panels may be needed — remember shading the cells.

 This is why most solar farms you see are just set at one angle and do not move.